 Receive more information and register for the Clinical Research Department’s Patient-Centered Outcomes Research series, and/or the COVID-19 public information sessions.

-St. Lawrence Health System’s project (#16375-SLHS), and the other projects approved for funding by the PCORI Engagement Award Program, were selected through a highly competitive review process in which applications were assessed for their ability to meet PCORI’s engagement goals and objectives, as well as program criteria.
+St. Lawrence Health’s project (#16375-SLHS), and the other projects approved for funding by the PCORI Engagement Award Program, were selected through a highly competitive review process in which applications were assessed for their ability to meet PCORI’s engagement goals and objectives, as well as program criteria.
 Learn about PCORI’s funding to support engagement efforts.

 PCORI is an independent, non-profit organization authorized by Congress in 2010 to fund comparative effectiveness research that will provide patients, their caregivers, and clinicians with the evidence needed to make better-informed health and healthcare decisions.
 PCORI is committed to seeking input from a broad range of stakeholders to guide its work.